Quick Search of DRB:

 Snuggly Little Robots and Obnoxious Huge Ones

 When are robots NOT required to be efficient, super-smart, or uniquely useful?
 When robots are art, of course.
-More and more robots are being created from used and found parts all over the world for sheer viewing and cuddling pleasure of general public and lucky collectors.
+More and more robots are being created from used and found parts all over the world for the sheer viewing and cuddling pleasure of the general public and lucky collectors.
 Here are some of them:

 (robot creations by Terry Collier)